 Bring your finished items, roving, magazines and books, equipment and other items you’d like to sell to your fellow guild members.
 All sales are between the buyer and seller – the Guild does not have a financial stake in this activity.

-If you want to participate, please contact our Vice Presidents, Linda Sanden and/or Judy Plows.
+If you want to participate, please contact our Vice Presidents, Judy Plows and/or Jana Rezucha.
 Tell us whether you want a full or a half-table to display your wares.

 Vice President Contact form - or you can contact them via personal emails listed in the directory.